 Drug Addiction Recovery During the Holidays

 Thanksgiving through New Year’s Eve is supposed to be the “Most Wonderful Time of the Year.”
-But for someone who has struggled with drug abuse and is in recovery, this can be a hard time.
+But for a recovering drug addict, this can be a hard time.
 Holiday preparations, decorations, shopping, parties, family celebrations…all can be overwhelming for a person who has struggled with addiction.

 The holidays can be a stressful time and drug use in the past could have been a way to deal with stress.
 Also because of addiction, relationships may have been strained and this can bring on regret and depression especially during the holidays.
 The good news is you can stay clean and make the holidays enjoyable and special.
 Here are some tips for you to have a festive holiday season without a relapse: